 Wood County Hospital is pleased to be part of the Wood County Health Partners, who as a collaborative group completed the 2015 Wood County Community Health Assessment.
 This comprehensive Community Health Assessment is the result of a strong commitment by dedicated community partners working together to improve the health and quality of life of Wood County residents.

-For a full report click here and click on 2015 Community Health Assessment (Entire Report)
+For a full report click here for the 2018 Community Health Assessment (Entire Report)